Remember Jewish Zamosc

 HISTORY OF JEWISH ZAMOSC

-Zamosc is located in southeast Poland and has a current population of 66,000.
-Zamosc is located 30 kilometers northwest of Hrubieszów and 90 km. south and east of Lublin.
+Zamosc is a city located in southeast Poland and has a current population of 66,000.
+Zamosc is located 30 km. northwest of Hrubieszów and 90 km. south and east of Lublin.
 Jews in the city date back to at least the late 16th century.
 Sephardic Jews settled in the city initially and were later joined by Ashkenazi Jews in the 17th century.
-By 1765 the Jewish population was 1,905.
-The Jewish population in 1921 was 9,383.
-In 1939, the population was 24,000 with 12,000 Jews.
-Jews contributed to 80 percent of the local trade, 65 percent of crafts and 54 percent of industry in the city.
-The first wooden synagogue was built in Zamosc between 1590 and 1603 at 9 Zamenhofa Street.
-The synagogue was restored in 2011.
-The local community is planning to make it into a museum.
+By 1765, the Jewish population was 1,905.

-The Haskalah movement had tremendous influence on Zamosc Jews, and as such many renowned Jewish intellectuals came from Zamosc, among them: Israel ben Moshe, Aleksander Zederbaum, Salomon Ettinger, Issachar ben Falkenson (born 1852), Icchak Lejb Perec, and Bronisz Huberman.
-During the interwar period, there were 4 bookstores, 9 public libraries and 3 large printing houses.
-Since 1905, there had been an amateur theater group in the town, founded by Berysz Bekierman.
-Zamosc had around 15,000 Jews in 1939.
-Jewish communities near Zamosc included: Labunie (25 Jews in 1939), Mokre (10 Jews), Sitaniec (60 Jews), and Zwierzyniec (1,000-1,500 Jews).
+The Haskalah movement had tremendous influence on Zamosc Jews, and as such many renowned Jewish intellectuals came from Zamosc, among them: Israel ben Moshe, Aleksander Zederbaum, Salomon Ettinger, Issachar ben Falkenson (born 1852), Icchak Lejb Perec and Bronisz Huberman.

 THE HOLOCAUST IN ZAMOSC

-city at the point the Soviet Army withdrew.
+demarcation line.
+Around 5,000 Jews left the city at the point the Soviet Army withdrew.
 The remaining

 Jewish population suffered brutality and persecutions.